 - Students will work in groups of three or four on a single project that parallels the experience of delivering an interactive prototype within a company or with a customer.
 Students are expected to already possess knowledge of appropriate HCI methods, and will focus on independently applying those methods in the context of your project.
 There will therefore be little lecture material in this course.
 Course staff will instead work closely with students to critique and advise on their group project.
 Students will experience the end-to-end product cycle from design to deployment.

-- 481nlp: Natural Language Processing Capstone - Noah Smith
+- CSE 481 N: Natural Language Processing Capstone - Noah Smith

 - Prereq: CSE 447, CSE446 (ML) is recommended